scrabbletank/farhome-rules/rulesdoc.md

 Once per turn, when making an 1 handed weapon attack against a creature you add 2 wound dice on a critical.

 #### Banishment
-*Requires 3 proficiency in Divine, 12th Level*
+*Requires 3 proficiency in Divine spells, 12th Level*

 The spells _Turn Undead_ and _Destroy Monstrosity_ can target Undead, Monstrosities, Demons, and Outsiders.
 When casting _Bind Creature_, if the creature is not native to this plane they add 1 Terrible die to all attacks and spells made while bound.